okeeffed/cheat-sheets/Advanced-React-Redux.md

 We can use `cors` on the server to help with this.
 We will just use `app.use(cors());`.

 ### Local storage on the client and JWT

+The idea with the JWT token is to save that and be able to use it.